gvvaughan/slingshot/README.md

 luarocks.org.

-Use `make stable` (or `make alpha`, or `make beta` if appropriate) to locall run the pre-release sanity checks, the release itself, and some post-release administration.
+Use `make stable` (or `make alpha`, or `make beta` if appropriate) to locally run the pre-release sanity checks, the release itself, and some post-release administration.
 These rules only affect your local git repository, and don't push the changes back to origin.